wenyang/azureml-v2-preview/docs/quickstart/distributed-training.rst

   The input dataset will be 24GB in the case of `--months 12`, the parquet output is about 4GB.
 Using STANDARD_D15_V2 VMs to build your cluster will give you close to 1TB of free disk space and works well even for bigger datasets.

-For debugging and interactive work, the script also launches a Jupyter server on the first node which can be accessed most easily from a Compute Instance deployed to the same VNet as the Compute Cluster.

 If a --script parameter is provided, then the script will run that script after the cluster has been brought up and the job will be terminated after the script has completed.
 To start a DASK cluster for interactive work, don't provide a --script parameter, which will have the job run indefinitely (i.e. until you terminate it).